 The non-financial corporations sector

 In general, sole proprietorships and most partnerships that do not have an independent legal status are considered to be part of the household sector, rather than as corporations (financial or non-financial).
 However, there are sometimes practical difficulties in delineating ‘quasi-corporations’ (unincorporated businesses with the characteristics of companies) between corporations on one hand and the household sector on the other, which may influence the scope and comparability of the data presented as well as the internal consistency of the full set of accounts.

+Financial accounts form part of the national accounting framework, and are compiled in the EU in accordance with the European system of national and regional accounts (ESA 2010).
+They are a significant tool for analysing financial developments and policy decisions, and provide key statistical information on financial transactions, other financial flows, and financial balance sheets by institutional sector, including non-financial corporations.
 Particular issues relating to the non-financial corporations sector include the indebtedness of the sector, its debt servicing burden and its impact on access to external finance as well as its capacity to withstand economic shocks.
 Indeed, since the global financial and economic crisis, financial accounts for non-financial corporations have been integrated into an enlarged set of policy indicators that are used to monitor private sector debt as part of the macroeconomic imbalance procedure (MIP) surveillance mechanism.

 Financial accounts show how borrowers obtain resources by incurring liabilities or reducing assets, and how lenders allocate their surpluses by acquiring assets or reducing liabilities.
 The types of assets and liabilities that non-financial corporations hold carry different levels of risk and can be used to assess financial risk, vulnerability and welfare.

 - Non-financial transactions (nasa_10_nf_tr)

 - Financial flows and stocks (nasa_10_f)